lordvoldemort31/Fracz-Exercise/Fracz-Exercises/Fracz-git-exercises.md

     git verify

 ## change-bransh-history
-exercise can be completed easily by using "git rebase hot-bugfix" commend only
+exercise can be completed easily by using "git rebase hot-bugfix" command only

     git start next
     git rebase hot-bugfix